Active School Travel Online Primary School Survey 2026

 • Active travel means getting around using your own body, including walking, using a wheelchair or scooter, or riding a bike.

-• Active Travel England (ATE) has asked the National Centre for Social Research (NatCen) to evaluate ways to help children travel actively to school.
+• Active Travel England (ATE) has asked the National Centre for Social Research (NatCen) to evaluate ways to help children travel actively to school, and this survey is one of the ways we are doing this.

 Why take part and what will it involve?